Portuguese phrases | Most common phrases for everyday life

 English Portuguese Phonetic Transcription (IPA)

-Where do you come from?
-De onde você é? /dʒi ˈõdʒi voˈse ɛ/
+Where do you come from? in Portuguese De onde você é? /dʒi ˈõdʒi voˈse ɛ/

 I am from London.
 Eu sou de Londres. /eʊ soʊ dʒi ˈlõdɾis/